marco-ruiz/regex-binding/README.md

 ```

 Then the rest of the data model tree needs to be similarly annotated (classes `OtherAnnotatedModelClass` and
-`YetAnotherModelAnnotatedClass`) and that's it!
-The model can be submitted to the framework for population through
+`YetAnotherModelAnnotatedClass`).
+Finally, the model can be submitted to the framework for population through
 different API utilities.
 Here are two of them:

 ```java